ophyu-maker/RGCN/README.md

 ### 8. Final Test Evaluation

 After training, the best model state was restored and evaluated on the held-out test set.
 The test set was not used for training or threshold tuning, so it provided a more fair estimate of final model performance.
-The final evaluation reported:
+The final evaluation reported using ROC-AUC/ PR-AUC/ F1 score/ Precision/ Recall.

-ROC-AUC/
-PR-AUC/
-F1 score/
-Precision/
-Recall

 ## Limitations
-This project is an applied machine learning prototype and has several limitations:
+This project is an applied machine learning prototype and has several limitations.
-The model was trained on a sampled subset of the cleaned dataset to keep training manageable.
+- The model was trained on a sampled subset of the cleaned dataset to keep training manageable.
-Rare side effects appearing fewer than 20 times were removed, so the model may not predict very rare adverse reactions.
+- Rare side effects appearing fewer than 20 times were removed, so the model may not predict very rare adverse reactions.
-Predictions depend on whether the drug, clinical indication, and side effect nodes exist in the graph.
+- Predictions depend on whether the drug, clinical indication, and side effect nodes exist in the graph.
-Some predictions may reflect learned graph patterns rather than confirmed side effects for the exact drug–indication pair.
+- Some predictions may reflect learned graph patterns rather than confirmed side effects for the exact drug–indication pair.
-High evaluation metrics do not necessarily mean the predicted probabilities are clinically calibrated.
+- High evaluation metrics do not necessarily mean the predicted probabilities are clinically calibrated.
-The dataset may contain reporting bias, missing relationships, or incomplete adverse reaction information.
+- The dataset may contain reporting bias, missing relationships, or incomplete adverse reaction information.

 ## Future Improvements
 Future work could improve the project by:
-Training on the full cleaned dataset instead of a sampled subset Adding molecular structure features such as SMILES or drug fingerprints Improving rare side effect handling and class imbalance treatment Validating predictions against external medical knowledge sources
+- Training on the full cleaned dataset instead of a sampled subset
+- Adding molecular structure features such as SMILES or drug fingerprints
+- Improving rare side effect handling and class imbalance treatment
+- Validating predictions against external medical knowledge sources

 ## Final Presentation